DO13-Autonomy/deeporange14_control/README.md

 sudo apt update
 sudo apt install ros-noetic-kvaser-interface
 ```
-- Build the code by calling `catkin_make` in the top-level of the repo
+- Build the code by calling `catkin build` in the top-level of the repo

 ### How to Use: